ai-driven-dev/prompts/README.md

 ## Rules

-- CLI and other example must be verified before using (iteration might be needed)
+- Examples (including CLI) are just examples, they must be verified before using (iteration might be needed)
 - Every steps MUST be completed and validated before moving to the next one

 ## Goal